isw-kudos/kudos-docs/docs/boards/msgraph/auth.md

-# Authenticating Kudos Boards with Office 365
+# Authenticating Huddo Boards with Office 365

-This document details the process to enable login to your private instance of Kudos Boards with your private Office 365 tenant.
+This document details the process to enable login to your private instance of Huddo Boards with your private Office 365 tenant.

 ![outcome of guide](/assets/msgraph/boards-login.png)